Moving company estimate template: Ultimate guide for businesses

 Step 5: Calculate the weight

-Most moving companies charge based on the weight of the contents being shipped for long-term moves, and by the hour for local moves.
+Our findings show that most moving companies charge based on the weight of the contents being shipped for long-term moves, and by the hour for local moves.

 Charging by volume (cubic feet) is not only illegal in most states, but it’s easy to overcharge that way, making it unfair for your customers

-The average rate is 50 cents per pound, while the average hourly rate is $25 – 50 per mover.
+Our findings show that the average rate is 50 cents per pound, while the average hourly rate is $25 – 50 per mover.

 To give you a better idea of how much a move should cost, here are some average times for local moves.